-Teaching kids empathy doesn't have to be hard.
+Teaching kids empathy doesn’t have to be hard.
 Empathy is an important part of social-emotional awareness and self-awareness.
-When we read our recent Book Club Play Date book, "Quick as a Cricket", the feelings and values each animal stood out.
+One fun way to teach kids about empathy is with the children’s book,“Quick as a Cricket”.
+By using this book about feelings, and a fun activity that can be adjusted to meet the needs of various kids, teaching about feelings and values is meaningful.
 This book really hits on the self-awareness of a child as they see that each feeling in the book makes up a part of him.
 We thought that if this boy is feeling all of these emotions about himself, then others are too!
-If you are looking for for more activities based on children's books then we have a lot to share with you!
+If you are looking for for more activities based on children’s books then we have a lot to share with you!

 This post contains affiliate links.